 Australian Fellowship of Bible-Believing Churches

-The Australian Fellowship of Bible-believing Churches began in 1996 as a casual gathering of pastors.
+The Australian Fellowship of Bible-believing Churches began in 1996 as a casual gathering of about eight Sydney-area pastors.
 Soon these pastors, and the churches they represented, began networking together.
 A ladies’ retreat and a Bible conference were well received — leading to each becoming an annual event.

-Evangelism and church planting were also enhanced through mutual cooperation.
-The Eternal Gold Olympic outreach in 2000 brought the churches together for street witnessing, and many people were saved.
-Following this, church plants were started in various western Sydney suburbs.
+A defining moment for the fellowship was the Eternal Gold Olympic outreach in 2000.
+The churches came together for street witnessing and many people were saved.
+Cooperation continued after this event and church plants were started in various western Sydney suburbs.

-In 2006, the fellowship not only incorporated, but also was recognised by the Governor-General.
-This declaration authorised the AFBC to appoint marriage celebrants.
+In 2006, the fellowship formally incorporated and gained recognition by the Governor-General as a registered denomination.
+This recognition authorises the AFBC to appoint marriage celebrants.

 Why we exist

 To provide encouragement and ministry enrichment through fellowships, Annual Bible conferences and other functions.

 To foster cooperation between churches so that resources may be well-utilised, and mutual assistance may occur.